 Mapping Impact of Plants and Animals in the Environment

 Digitized mapping is able to not only represent data in fixed locations, but also readily identify data that moves geographically, to monitor fluctuations in quantity or intensity over time.

 As an invasive plant species or insect pest spreads, many factors may be relevant to predict and minimize environmental impact.
 Useful indicators requiring measurement and monitoring may include changes to the human population, changes in the physical environment, and tracking of a specific plant or insect population as it moves from one location to another.
 Early detection and information gathering enable researchers and decision makers to make accurate assessment and develop effective strategies.
 A number of groups have created apps to rapidly capture data that’s then linked to maps to provide live or near-live data updates.

 The University of Georgia created EDDMapS to map and track invasive species in the United States.
-In Australia, the government-backed research group CSRIO created Mouse Alert.
 In Croatia, the Center for Invasive Species (CIV) and the GIS Group are monitoring an invasive species of mosquito as well as several invasive plants.

 You can create your own data collection with the TomTom Maps SDK, using either web appS or some of TomTom’s full-featured mobile phone mapping products, including the Maps SDK for iOS and Maps SDK for Android.

 Mapping Migrations of People, Plants, and Animals